ThinleyYC/GoogleCloud-textTospeech-AI-API-NLP/README.md

 Output: audio file1 and audio file 2

-Reflection: Learnt to use Goggle Cloud Service or the first time and tried Test to Speech
+Reflection: Learnt to use Goggle Cloud Service for the first time and tried Test to Speech translation